-John Delaney has stepped down as Executive Vice-President of the FAI.
+John Delaney has left his role as Executive Vice-President of the FAI with immediate effect.